MicrosoftDocs/windows-itpro-docs/windows/deployment/update/wufb-reports-configuration-intune.md

         - **Value**: Basic (*Basic is the minimum value, but it can be safely set to a higher value*)
         - **Setting**: Allow Update Compliance Processing
         - **Value**: Enabled
-    1. (*Recommended, but not required*) Allow device name to be sent in Windows Diagnostic Data.
-If this policy is disabled, the device name won't be sent and won't be visible in Windows Update for Business reports:
+    1. (*Recommended, but not required*):
         - **Setting**: Configure Telemetry Opt In Settings Ux
         - **Value**: Enabled (*By enabling this setting you are disabling the ability for a user to potentially override the diagnostic data level of devices such that data won't be available for those devices in Windows Update for Business reports*)
         - **Setting**: Configure Telemetry Opt In Change Notification
         - **Value**: Enabled (*By enabling this setting you are disabling notifications of telemetry changes*)
-        - **Setting**: Allow device name to be sent in Windows diagnostic data
+        - **Setting**: Allow device name to be sent in Windows diagnostic data (*If this policy is disabled, the device name won't be sent and won't be visible in Windows Update for Business reports)
         - **Value**: Allowed

 1. Continue through the next set of tabs **Scope tags**, **Assignments**, and **Applicability Rules** to assign the configuration profile to devices you wish to enroll.
 1. Review the settings and then select **Create**.